material-components/material-components-android/docs/components/Menu.md

 ### Anatomy and key properties

-The exposed dropdown menu is made of an `AutoCompleteTextView` within a `TextInputLayout` that has a dropdown menu displayed below it.
+The exposed dropdown menu is an `AutoCompleteTextView` within a `TextInputLayout`.
+It displays a dropdown menu below a text field.

 ![Exposed dropdown menu anatomy diagram](assets/menu/menus_exposed_dropdown_anatomy.png)